Frequently Asked Questions

 * We are contracted through PHT to provide STPI-funded services in Launceston, Scottsdale, George Town and on the East Coast of Tasmania.
 Unfortunately this is not available in Hobart

-What will it cost to see a psychologist?
+What will it cost to see a mental health professional?

 You will be asked to pay on the day of consultation.
 You may be eligible for a Medicare rebate, depending on how you were referred.
 Session fees vary depend on length of session and the qualifications of your therapist.
 It is best to call the practice to discuss the actual fees that will apply to you.